Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Related Work

 To alleviate the memory pressure from a single GPU processor, many researchers utilized the well-established techniques for distributed computation \cite{dean2012large,shi2009hash,langford2009slow,mcdonald2009efficient,mcdonald2010distributed,zinkevich2010parallelized,agarwal2014reliable,agarwal2011distributed}.
 These techniques distribute memory pressure to possibly infinite GPUs or server clusters, but do not reduce the total memory cost of DNNs.

-Other researchers reduced the memory on finite hardware by optimizing computation graph of DNN and performing liveness analysis.
+Some researchers reduced the memory usage by optimizing computation graph of DNN and performing liveness analysis.
 The computation graph of DNNs describes the dependencies of tensors among layers.
 Liveness analysis recycles garbage to manage memory.
 These ideas were originated from compiler optimization \cite{aho1986compilers} and has been widely adopted by deep learning frameworks: Theano \cite{bastien2012theano,bergstra2010theano}, MXNet \cite{chen2015mxnet}, Tensorflow \cite{abadi2016tensorflow} and CNTK \cite{yu2014introduction}.
 Some other techniques efficiently swap data between CPU and GPU \cite{wang2018superneurons,rhu2016vdnn}.
 These techniques usually cost extra I/O time and still do not actually reduce the total memory cost.

-The closest work to our approach, Chen et al.\cite{chen2016training}, uses the gradient checkpoints (similar to the subset of layers in Re-forwarding).
-However, \textbf{\cite{chen2016training} only worked on linear computation graph} via a heuristic method.
-Our approach generates optimal memory solutions for \textbf{both linear and arbitrary computation graphs}.
-Our algorithm reduces training memory by manipulating high-level tensors, therefore is generalizable to any DNNs and their combinations.
-All previous techniques are compatible to our approach and can further improve the memory efficiency of DNN training.
+Other approaches focus on trading computation for memory with the idea of Gradient CheckPointing.
+Popular deep learning frameworks such as Pytorch \cite{paszke2017automatic} and Tensorflow \cite{abadi2016tensorflow} provide functions for users to manually define GCs in computation graph and perform gradient checkpoint training.
+These functions are user-dependent and their performance highly relies on the selected GCs.

+There are also algorithms to search for GCs automatically.
+Early in 2000, Griewank and Walther\cite{griewank2000algorithm} propose an optimal algorithm for linear computation graph assuming identical memory cost for each layer.
+Later, Chen et al. \cite{chen2016training} develop a greedy algorithm to search for GCs for linear computation graph (LCG), based on a heuristic that each segment has similar memory cost.
+Chen's algorithm is also adopted by OpenAI \cite{openai2018}.
+However, it is only applicable and not optimal for linear computation graph, and it's not applicable for non-linear computation graph, such as Inception net \cite{szegedy2016rethinking} and Dense net \cite{huang2017densely}.

+Gruslys et al. \cite{gruslys2016memory} targets at Gradient CheckPointing for recurrent neural network (RNN).
+In recurrent neural network, the hidden state of each time step has the same size and thus has identical memory cost.
+Gruslys utilizes this characteristic and develops dynamic programming algorithm to solve for optimal GCs for RNN given a memory budget.
+Gruslys's approach is restrictive to RNN and can not generalize to network with arbitrary computation graph.

+The main contribution of this paper is proposing algorithms to solve \textbf{optimal} GCs for \textbf{arbitrary computation graph (ACG)}.
+The difference between our approach and other approaches is summarized in Table.\ref{TabCompare}.